maheshrijal/zocli/README.md

 ```

 ## What this is
 - A Go CLI for Zomato to check order history, spent amount, tracking etc.

 ## What this is not
 - An official Zomato integration
 - A stable API client
 - A guarantee of ToS compliance

-## Quick start

-## Auth without copy/paste (recommended)
+## Auth

 ```bash
 ./zocli auth login
 ```

-This opens a real Chrome window.
-Log in to Zomato and the CLI will detect it and store cookies automatically.

-## Auth using an existing browser profile

-If you're already logged in in Chrome, reuse that profile:

 ```bash
 ./zocli auth login --browser chrome --profile "Default"
 ```

-## Import cookies from a browser profile (no UI)

-This reads cookies directly from your browser profile:

 ```bash
 ./zocli auth import --browser chrome --profile "Default"
 ```

-## Using your own cookie (manual, unofficial)
-1. Open Zomato in your browser and log in.
-2. Open DevTools → Network.
-3. Copy the `Cookie` header from any authenticated request.
-4. Save it:
+Manual cookie (if you must):

 ```bash
 ./zocli auth --cookie "<cookie header>"